Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Abstract

 \section{Abstract}

-We consider extensions of the Newton-MR algorithm for nonconvex optimization, proposed in \cite{liu2022newton}, to the settings where Hessian information is approximated.
-Under additive noise model on the Hessian matrix, we investigate the iteration and operation complexities of these variants to achieve first and second-order sub-optimality criteria.
-We show that, under certain conditions, the algorithms achieve iteration and operation complexities that match those of the exact variant.
-Focusing on the particular nonconvex problems satisfying Polyak-\L ojasiewicz condition, we show that our algorithm achieves a linear convergence rate.
-We finally compare the performance of our algorithms with several alternatives on a few machine learning problems.
+{We consider an extension of the Newton-MR algorithm for nonconvex unconstrained optimization to the settings where Hessian information is approximated.
+Under a particular noise model on the Hessian matrix, we investigate the iteration and operation complexities of this variant to achieve appropriate sub-optimality criteria in several nonconvex settings.
+We do this by first considering functions that satisfy the (generalized) Polyak-\L ojasiewicz condition, a special sub-class of nonconvex functions.
+We show that, under certain conditions, our algorithm achieves global linear convergence rate.
+We then consider more general nonconvex settings where the rate to obtain first order sub-optimality is shown to be sub-linear.
+In all these settings, we show that our algorithm converges regardless of the degree of approximation of the Hessian as well as the accuracy of the solution to the sub-problem.
+Finally, we compare the performance of our algorithm with several alternatives on a few machine learning problems.} \keywords{Nonconvex; Newton-MR; Minimum Residual; Hessian Approximation.}